TheKOG/Fourier_Draw/README.md

 The program source code can be modified and used arbitrarily, but commercial use is prohibited.Once used, any unknowable event has nothing to do with the original author and the original author bears no consequences.

-If you like, you would like to have the original author (KOG) copyright information somewhere on the page.
+If you like, you would like to have the original author (TheKOG) copyright information somewhere on the page.

 Contact information: 1458038842@qq.com